thib76X/exerciseCompass/README.md

 # exerciseCompass
 I make a simple app to respond to your assignment.

+# Table of contents
+- Why React?
+- Why this structure
+- Why ccs in js?
+- What are the differents points to improve according to me ?
+- Why Material UI?
+- Why Jest?
+- How to launch ?
+- Testing part
+- List of my source

 # Why React?
 I have chosen React, because:
 - I have already used it